Photosynthetic efficiency: Plants

 Many plants lose much of the remaining energy on growing roots.
 Most crop plants store ~0.25% to 0.5% of the sunlight in the product (corn kernels, potato starch, etc.).

 Photosynthesis increases linearly with light intensity at low intensity, but at higher intensity this is no longer the case (see Photosynthesis-irradiance curve).
 Above about 10,000 lux or ~100 watts/square meter the rate no longer increases.
 Thus, most plants can only use ~10% of full mid-day sunlight intensity.
 This dramatically reduces average achieved photosynthetic efficiency in fields compared to peak laboratory results.
 However, real plants (as opposed to laboratory test samples) have many redundant, randomly oriented leaves.
 This helps to keep the average illumination of each leaf well below the mid-day peak enabling the plant to achieve a result closer to the expected laboratory test results using limited illumination.

 Only if the light intensity is above a plant specific value, called the compensation point the plant assimilates more carbon and releases more oxygen by photosynthesis than it consumes by cellular respiration for its own current energy demand.

 Photosynthesis measurement systems are not designed to directly measure the amount of light absorbed by the leaf.
 Nevertheless, the light response curves that the class produces do allow comparisons in photosynthetic efficiency between plants.

 Algae and other monocellular organisms

-From a 2010 study by the University of Maryland, photosynthesizing cyanobacteria have been shown to be a significant species in the global carbon cycle, accounting for 20–30% of Earth's photosynthetic productivity and convert solar energy into biomass-stored chemical energy at the rate of ~450 TW.
+From a 2010 study by the University of Maryland, photosynthesizing cyanobacteria have been shown to be a significant contributor in the global carbon cycle, accounting for 20–30% of Earth's photosynthetic productivity and convert solar energy into biomass-stored chemical energy at the rate of ~450 TW.

 Some pigments such as B-phycoerythrin that are mostly found in red algae and cyanobacteria has much higher light-harvesting efficiency compared to that of other plants.
 Such organisms are potentially candidates for biomimicry technology to improve solar panels design.